zzhanghub/alfred-template-file/README.md

 * Set the search scope of the `tf` keyword so that it can find the target template faster.
 ![set_scope](./pic/scope_setting.jpg)

-* Following [真不瓤来](https://space.bilibili.com/184678848) in Bilibili for more interesting tools.
+* Follow [真不瓤来](https://space.bilibili.com/184678848) in Bilibili for more interesting tools.